iskandar47/Salim-D/README.md

 # Hi 👋, I'm Salim, a Front-end web Developer

-a 27 years old self-taught developer 💻   from Algeria 🇩🇿
+a 27 years software developer 💻   from Algeria 🇩🇿

 I'm currently working as a freelancer and learning Javascript FullStack development 🚀